 Medien-Theologie.
 Das Werk Vilém Flussers, Cologne/Weimar: Böhlau 1998.

 “Saving the World in an Age of Entropy.
-John Tyndall and the Second Law of Thermodynamics.”
-In Bernard Lightman and Michael Reidy (eds.), John Tyndall and Nineteenth-Century Science, London: Pickering and Chatto (forthcoming 2013).
+John Tyndall and the Second Law of Thermodynamics.” in Bernard Lightman and Michael Reidy (eds), The Age of Scientific Naturalism.
+John Tyndall and his Contemporaries, London: Pickering and Chatto, 2014.
+15-31.

 “Strategies of International Community-Building in Early 20th-century Metabolism Research: The Foreign Laboratory Visits of Francis Gano Benedict,” Historical Studies in the Natural Sciences 43 (2013), 1-40.